Clearing Output Data in Jupyter Notebooks

 However, before using this tool we have to install this framework.
 The pre-commit framework is developed using Python, therefore we have to install it using this language toolsets.
 In the

-article, I have described how I configured my Python environment.
+article, I have described how I configure my Python environment.
 Here, I will work within the same framework.
-However, you may need to adapt them for your setup.
+However, you may need to adapt the instructions for your setup.
 At first, let us install pre-commit into the

 tool3 pyenv environment:

 $ pyenv activate tools3 $ pip install pre-commit $ pyenv deactivate